myungdal-wang/myungdal-wang.github.io/_pages/about.md

 I earned my Bachelor Degree at China Academy of Finance and Development, Central University of Finance and Economics.
 For more than ten years prior to this, I majored in violin and composition (though most of my undergrad time I just show the singing skills).

-My pre-PhD research interest includes labor, health and politics.
+My pre-PhD research interests include labor, health and politics.
 And I'm gonna cultivate in these fields for years.
 Moreover, I'm also familiar with banking and corporate finance.

 I'm seeking opportunities for collaboration.
 If possible, feel free to contact me at mdwang2025@nsd.pku.edu.cn or wmdplato@163.com.